|Availability:||Second hand only. I guess the license expired.|

 You play as Jake Armitage, a particular kind of Shadowrunner known as a “decker.”
 These guys have a head full of implants that allow them to link into cyberspace (known here as The Matrix), battle computer countermeasures through a digital persona, and use their own brains as a portable storage device (think Johnny Mnemonic).
 Jake’s last deal has clearly gone wrong, as you awaken on a morgue slab with total amnesia.
 After giving the docs a good scare, you’re on your way to piecing together who you are, what you were up to, and why a whole cadre of hitmen want you dead.

-The basic plot probably wasn’t as cliche in 1993 as it is today (again, Johnny Mnemonic), but luckily, this only part of the total situation.
+The basic plot probably wasn’t as cliche in 1993 as it is today, but luckily, this only part of the total situation.
 The details of your investigation give you ample opportunity to explore the world of Shadowrun, and (at least to someone totally unfamiliar with the pen-and-paper RPG) seems to offer a solid introduction to the series.
 You’ll meet the other races, get the opportunity to hire other runners for jobs, get a taste of the corporate machinations within future Seattle, and explore cryptic messages from a “spirit guide” which suggest you might be destined for something greater than a simple bum trading information scraps.

 Functionally, the game is a point-and-click adventure.
 This is absolutely a problem on a console, and you are indeed expected to steer a hand icon around with the D-pad and pixel-hunt for small objects.
 Movement is handled normally, and you control your character directly instead of pointing at where he’s supposed to go.
 However, when you hit the button to interact or enter combat, the hand icon or gun crosshair will appear, respectively.
 You cannot use the SNES mouse for these modes, and there are no keys to snap the icons to something you can use.
-You will have to awkwardly float the cursor around to see if an interaction label pops up.
+Instead, you’ll have to awkwardly float the cursor around to see if an interaction label pops up.
 The only break you’re cut is that the gunsight cursor will stay on whatever enemy you place it over, at least removing the need for careful aiming (after the initial target selection, of course).

 You progress through various districts of Seattle in an isometric view, looking for buildings and rooms to enter and search.
 While NPCs will sometimes provide you direction to specific spots, most areas are not identified up-front; you won’t know an office has a doctor within until you step inside.
 As a result, you’ll be popping into every door you can open, and taking every loose item you can spot.
 Meanwhile, hitmen randomly appear from the grass or snipe from windows, essentially acting as the game’s random encounters.
 You can either run to the next screen to lose them, or stop to kill them for XP.
 It’s an RPG through and through.